-However, according to the IDC, big data may be just the key which the industry needs in order to provide analysis and shed light on best practices for avoiding attacks.
+However, according to the IDC, big data may be just the key that the industry needs in order to provide analysis and shed light on best practices for avoiding attacks.

 2. Big Data Analytics and Marketing

-- Make A/B testing easier
+- Making A/B testing easier

 With markets and consumer preferences so rapidly changing, it’s critical to be constantly testing new ideas.
 Analytics make the entire process easier by providing pointed clues into what works and what doesn’t.